cliffordp/cliff-wp-plugin-boilerplate/README.md

 If you opt to use third-party code that is not compatible with this software's license, then you may need to switch to using code that is compatible.

-As an example, [here's a discussion](http://make.wordpress.org/themes/2013/03/04/licensing-note-apache-and-gpl/) that states GPLv2-only plugins could not bundle work licensed with Apache 2.0, such as [Bootstrap](http://twitter.github.io/bootstrap/).
+As an example, [here's a discussion](http://make.wordpress.org/themes/2013/03/04/licensing-note-apache-and-gpl/) that states GPLv2-only plugins could not bundle work licensed with Apache 2.0.

 # Credits